synchronal/moar/README.md

 - `to_keyword` converts a list into a keyword list, using a default value or function to generate the values
 - `to_sentence` converts a list into a string, with items separated by commas, and an "and" before the last item
+- `unwrap` returns the argument if it's not a list, or returns the only item in the list, or raises.

 `Moar.Map`